-Austrian company provides TeleCare solutions to support elderly family members in isolation
+Austrian company delivers TeleCare solutions to support elderly family members in isolation

-Klagenfurt - One third of all over 65-year-olds in Austria live alone and are therefore on their own not only in everyday life but also in emergency situations.
-Especially in times of crisis, such as the current coronavirus pandemic, relatives of elderly people are in constant worry and alert, especially as they are not allowed to visit their loved ones.
-This is exactly where the Austrian IT company ilogs comes in:
+Klagenfurt (OTS) - One third of all people over 65 in Austria live alone at home and are therefore not only on their own in everyday life, but also in emergency situations.
+Especially in times of crisis, such as the current coronavirus pandemic, the relatives of elderly persons are in a constant state of worry and alarm, especially since they are not allowed to visit their loved ones.
+This is exactly where the Austrian IT company ilogscomes in:

-With the help of mobile devices and innovative software such as the JAMES TeleCaresolution, ilogs enables both private individuals and care institutions to conduct visits online as well as professional care services via video - such as medication administration.
+With the help of mobile devices and innovative software such as the JAMES TeleCaresolution, ilogsenables both private individuals and care facilities to conduct visits online as well as professional care services via video - such as medication administration.

 ilogs healthcare - the Austrian e-health specialist